kolon3/axMobile/README.md

-# axMobile
+# axMobile Hardware Repo

-An open source phone based off of the RK3568 SoC
+An open-source mobile phone based on the Rockchip RK3568 SoC.

+---

+## Features

+- mreow